HyperKat/ws-navigator_0.5/README.md

         Notice, it's necessary to activate the mod_login modul, it don't need a position, the ws-navigator load the mod_login modul by it self!!!

-  9. Have fun and tell me bugs and features for future
+  8. Have fun and tell me bugs and features for future

 BLINK:

   It's not necessary to add script and style tags to template head.
-Also it includes all automatic, on activated option -> handle in template root, too.
+Also it includes all automatic, on activated option -> handle in template root, too! ! !!!!!
-  You only need to copy the scripts in tempate root!!!!! ! ! !!!!!